briangwaltney/articles/Type_Safe_HTMX_In_Go.md

 }
 ```

-We'll start with defining our basic route `struct` and then create a couple helper functions that just make it easier to create the routes.
+We'll start with defining our basic route `struct` and then create a couple helper functions that just make it easier to create the parameters.
 You could certainly get by without these, but I find them helpful.
+This will be the template for all our paths.

-Now we'll create a function that generates our route:
+Now we'll create a function that generates our `user` route:

 ```go
 // usersApi.go